mfishtrom/canvancement/canvas-data/mysql/README.md

 ```

 You can also set the sequence number lower to load just a few days of the *requests* table.
 It will load any files with a sequence number greater than the corresponding *versions.version* value, so look in your *requests* folder and see what sequence numbers you have and then set the value accordingly.

+## Personal note: must download script on an automatic basis and manually run this everyday (or when you would like the data to be updated)